JacobsSensorLab/SkyAI-Sim/README.md

 ### to enable GPU access (update with your desired version)

-check compatibility here: https://www.tensorflow.org/install/source#gpu
+check compatibility here: https://www.tensorflow.org/install/source#gpu (Not necessary for this project)

-    conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1 # Not necessary for this project
+    conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1

 ### Install other dependencies:
     pip install tensorflow==2.11
     pip install -r requirements.txt

+## Access and use Memphis Agricenter dataset:

+Check src/notebooks folder.

 ## Create a GoogleMap API key:
 **(you can skip this if you are only willing to use the data available in dataset folder)**